 Check for External Damage

-Before calling in a professional repair company, you might want to look for any damage near the floor, baseboards, or walls.
+Before calling in a professional repair agency, you might want to look for any damage near the floor, baseboards, or walls.
 What seems like a minor issue with the appliance could actually be causing thousands of dollars in damage to nearby wood and metal.
 Catching these issues early could help you prevent more expensive repairs down the road if water happens to be leaking deep into the foundation of your home.

 Get in Touch with Your Home Insurance Provider